manwar/python-guide/introduction-to-python.md

     for i in enumerate(countries, start=1):
         print(i)

-Similar output but not exactly
+Similar output but not exactly.

     (1, 'Netherlands')
     (2, 'Nigeria')